-Images of Europe in Middle and High School History Textbooks in the People's Republic of China

-Chen Heng-che's book was called High School Western History for the New Education System (新学制高级中学教科书西洋史)5.
-So-called "Western history" (the term for "Western" here is literally "West-Ocean" in Chinese) refers not only to the history of geographical Europe, but also to that of any surrounding regions that have been influenced by European culture; the term may thus be thought of as designating the history of "cultural" Europe.
+Images of Europe in Secondary School History Textbooks in the People's Republic of China literally "West-Ocean" in Chinese) refers not only to the history of geographical Europe, but also to that of any surrounding regions that have been influenced by European culture; the term may thus be thought of as designating the history of "cultural" Europe.
 The book's first volume describes the ancient European cultures of Greece and Rome, the feudal era of barbarian invaders and the establishment and medieval history of each contemporary European country.
 Volume 2 discusses the Renaissance, religious reformation, major geographical discoveries and their influence on world politics.
 In the words of the author, who uses the analogy of a "village" to describe the focus of his book, "[t]he first volume is a rather informal discussion, for example, relating anecdotes about the ancestors of people from various villages.
 The second volume is more like a lecture about the business and character of the older people in the village and their history.
-These things are closely related to us."6.
+These things are closely related to us."
+6.

 The more important second volume of High School Western History describes the details of how geographical discoveries gave rise to the colonisation and plundering of weaker countries in the Americas, Africa and Asia by the Europeans.
-The author produces in this way a form of criticism directed at the excessive glorification of trends in Europe's sociological ideologies7, thereby reminding his readers that the exploitation of weaker countries formed one of the foundations of the advanced development of European culture.
+The author produces in this way a form of criticism directed at the excessive glorification of trends in Europe's sociological ideologies and of ideas about universal globalisation7, thereby reminding his readers that the exploitation of weaker countries formed one of the foundations of the advanced development of European culture.